Chair, Behavioral Sciences – Academics; Professor of Behavioral Medicine

 Biography

-Dr. Linda Mintle has been involved in medical education since the 1980s when she first served on the faculty in the Department of Psychiatry at Eastern Virginia Medical School (EVMS).
-She directed the Eastern Virginia Family Therapy Clinic and helped develop the eating disorders unit at the medical school.
-Additionally, she conducted research at the Florida Mental Health Institute at the University of South Florida, taught in the PsyD programs at Regent University and Wheaton College.
-She later returned to EVMS in the Department of Clinical Pediatrics related to her specialty practice in eating disorders and obesity to help with community involvement to combat the childhood obesity epidemic.
-Her current efforts are focused on the opioid crisis related to addiction and chronic pain.
+Dr. Linda Mintle has been actively involved in medical education since the 1980s, beginning her academic career in the Department of Psychiatry at Eastern Virginia Medical School (EVMS).
+There, she directed the Eastern Virginia Family Therapy Clinic and played a key role in developing the school’s eating disorders unit.
+Her academic contributions also include research and clinical work at the Florida Mental Health Institute at the University of South Florida and teaching positions in PsyD programs at Regent University and Wheaton College.

 Publications